Attention Law Students: Do You Want to Article at the CRTC?

 - Preparing legal documents, including regulations, orders, and CRTC decisions and public notices

-You’ll also have a chance to participate in the Sector’s in-house tutorials.
+You’ll also have a chance to participate in the CRTC’s many in-house tutorials and other training opportunities.

 Your salary and terms of employment

-As our articling student, you’ll receive a salary approved by the Treasury Board, which is currently $62,843 per year.
+As an articling student, you’ll receive a one-year contract with a salary approved by Treasury Board, which is currently $62,843.

 We’ll introduce you to the CRTC and all that we do through our orientation program for new students.